apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump Really Could Come Back.
-Activism Against Him Might Not.**
+**Does it matter if you flush with toilet lid up or down?
+Not really.**

-You can read more about it [here](https://www.politico.com/news/magazine/2024/01/26/trump-win-activism-philanthropists-00137965).
+You can read more about it [here](https://www.usatoday.com/story/news/health/2024/01/25/does-it-matter-if-you-flush-with-toilet-lid-up-or-down-not-really/72321820007/).

 ## Requirements
 - Python 3.8